 What you told us

-We’d like to thank the 100+ who responded, as well as others who have given us comments since the launch of the guidance.
+We’d like to thank everyone who responded, as well as others who have given us comments since the launch of the guidance.
 Much of the feedback was positive, with 73% of respondents finding the guidance useful or very useful.
-We want to build on this, however, and have made some changes in response to feedback to provide greater support for trustees.
+We want to build on this and have made some changes in response to feedback to provide greater support for trustees.

 For example, some said that they wanted more help in turning the principles into practice – not just what policies and procedures they should have, but how trustees can properly assure themselves that they are working and that problems can be picked up.
 So we have added in a new section that lists a number of practical steps to take.